-I have learnt that to have the best chance of enjoying each day I need to go slower.
+I have learned that to have the best chance of enjoying each day I need to go slower.
 When I’m balanced, I don’t rush from task to task.
 I don’t think fast.
 I ditch the boring stuff and look for fun.
-I look out the window on the train rather than write to do lists.
-I don’t bitch and moan, instead I laugh and wonder.
+I look out the window on the train rather than write to-do lists.
+I don’t bitch and moan, instead, I laugh and wonder.
 I’m nicer to others and I’m nice to be around.
 My thoughts are clear and kind.
 When my head starts racing and the lists start coming I know that it’s time to slow down and re-balance.

 Here are my five top tips for slowing down and re-balancing: